abhishekanand-git/abhishekanand-git/README.md

 - 👋 Hi, I’m @abhishekanand-git
 - 👀 I’m interested in data science and machine learning projects
-- 🌱 I’m currently learning implementing demand estimation for CPG products
+- 🌱 I’m currently learning implemention of demand estimation for CPG products
 - 💞️ I’m looking to collaborate on algo trading or analytics project in retail domain
 - 📫 How to reach me - abhishek.anand374@gmail.com